Abdul Sattar Rajper

 Abdul Sattar Rajper is a Pakistani politician who was a Member of the Provincial Assembly of Sindh from 2008 to May 2018.

 Early life and education

 He was born on 1 January 1960 in Naushahro Feroze District.

 He has a MBBS degree from Liaquat Medical College in Jamshoro.

 Political career

-He was elected to the Provincial Assembly of Sindh as a candidate of Pakistan Peoples Party (PPP) from Constituency PS-22 (Naushero Feroze-IV) in 2008 Pakistani general election.
+He was elected to the Provincial Assembly of Sindh as a candidate of Pakistan Peoples Party (PPP) from Constituency PS-22 (Naushero Feroze-IV) in the 2008 Pakistani general election.
 He received 34,793 votes and defeated Abdul Sattar Abbasi, a candidate of National Peoples Party (NPP).

-He was re-elected to the Provincial Assembly of Sindh as a candidate of PPP from Constituency PS-22 Naushahro Feroze-IV in 2013 Pakistani general election.
+He was re-elected to the Provincial Assembly of Sindh as a candidate of PPP from Constituency PS-22 Naushahro Feroze-IV in the 2013 Pakistani general election.
 He received 30,124 votes and defeated Arif Mustafa Jatoi, a candidate of NPP.